JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-strength-cycle.md

   * Horizontal Push
   * Vertical Push
   * Core
-* You can optional splice in some plyometric/power exercises to set the foundations for some Hyrox specific movements in future mesocycles.
+* You can optionally splice in some plyometric/power exercises to set the foundations for some Hyrox specific movements in future mesocycles.

 See: